UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_29.md

 Notes:

-If we used double square brackets with `pd.value_counts()` we would get an error so it’s important to take care with using the correct number of square brackets.
+If we did instead use double square brackets with `pd.value_counts()`, we would get an error.
+So it is important to take care and remember when you are using `value_counts()`, you only use one set of square brackets.

 ---